Tibor Fischer

 Tibor Fischer (born 15 November 1959) is a British novelist and short-story writer.
-In 1993, he was selected by the literary magazine Granta as one of the 20 best young British writers, while his novel Under the Frog was featured on the Booker Prize shortlist.
+In 1993, he was selected by the literary magazine Granta as one of the 20 best young British writers, while his 1992 novel Under the Frog was featured on the Booker Prize shortlist.

 Early life

-Fischer's parents were Hungarian basketball players, who fled Hungary in 1956; first his father, György Fischer, and then his mother, the captain of the women's national basketball team.
-Tibor's father studied economics at Manchester University, started work in the Hungarian section of the BBC, taking the name "George Fischer", and ended up as Radio Four's head of talks and documentaries.
+Tibor Fischer was born in Stockport, England, in 1959.
+His parents were Hungarian basketball players who fled Hungary in 1956; first his father, György Fischer, and then his mother, the captain of the women's national basketball team.
+György studied economics at Manchester University, started work in the Hungarian section of the BBC, taking the name "George Fischer", and ended up as Radio Four's head of talks and documentaries.

-Tibor Fischer was born in Stockport, England, in 1959 and grew up in Bromley, Kent, where he attended the local comprehensive school.
-He studied Latin and French at Peterhouse, Cambridge.
+Fischer grew up in Bromley, Kent, where he attended the local comprehensive school.
+He read Latin and French at Peterhouse, Cambridge.

 Author

 The 1956 revolution, and his father's background, informed Fischer's debut novel Under the Frog, about a Hungarian basketball team in the first years of Communism in Hungary.
 The title is derived from a Hungarian saying, that the worst possible place to be is "under a frog's arse down a coal mine."

 In 1992, the novel won a Betty Trask Prize for literature, and was shortlisted for the Booker Prize.

-Fischer's subsequent novels include The Thought Gang, about a delinquent and alcoholic philosophy professor who hooks up with a failed one-armed bandit in France to form a successful team of bank robbers, and The Collector Collector, about a weekend in South London, narrated by a 5000-year-old Sumerian pot.
+Fischer's subsequent novels include The Thought Gang (1994), about a delinquent and alcoholic philosophy professor who hooks up with a failed one-armed bandit in France to form a successful team of bank robbers, and The Collector Collector (1997), about a weekend in South London, narrated by a 5000-year-old Sumerian pot.
 Voyage to the End of the Room was published in 2003, and concerned an agoraphobic ex-dancer.

 Good to be God was published by Alma Books on 4 September 2008.
 In it a broke, unemployed, "habitual failure" uses his friend's credit card to start a new life in Florida where he decides that the fastest way to make a fortune would be to start a religion.

 In 2000, Fischer published a short-story collection entitled Don't Read This Book If You're Stupid, published in the U.S. as I Like Being Killed: Stories.

-He was elected a Fellow of the Royal Society of Literature in 2003.
+He was elected a Fellow of the Royal Society of Literature (FRSL) in 2003.